mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/monitoring/index.md

 The operator is in charge of iterating over all of these `ServiceMonitor` objects and collecting the metrics from these defined components.

 The following example illustrates how to retrieve application metrics.
-In this example:
+In this example, there are:

-- There are three instances of a simple app named `my-app`
+- Three instances of a simple app named `my-app`
 - The sample app listens and exposes metrics on port 8080
 - The app is assumed to already be running